kelvinc6/profcheck/README.md

 An extension that displays information from Rate My Professors for teachers using tooltips in UBC's course explorer.

-This extension is fast and up-to-date, as it uses the Rate My Professors' API.
+This extension uses the Rate My Professors' GraphQL API.

 Supported schools: